yesinteractive/kong-map/README.md

 #### Declarative Configuration Viewer/Editor ####
-View, edit, and export Kong declarative configurations for your open source and Enterprise clusters via JSON.
+KongMap is deployed with a browser based version of Kong's CLI tool, decK.
+Here you can view, edit, and export Kong declarative configurations for your open source and Enterprise clusters via YAML.
 Declarative configuration editing can be disabled by KongMap configuration, or managed via RBAC permissions if using Kong Enterprise.

 ![alt text](https://github.com/yesinteractive/kong-map/blob/main/screenshots/kongmap-deck.png?raw=true "kongmap")